A stabilization result for Z/2-harmonic 1-forms by constructing solutions on closed 3-manifolds with long cylindrical necks: The Nash--Moser Theorem

-According to the proof Proposition 4.1 in \cite{Donaldson2021}, the map that sends $\tilde \Sigma$ to $\Delta^{-1}_{\psi^* g_s}$ is a smooth tame map.
-This implies that the map $\tilde \Sigma \to \tilde A$ is a smooth tame map.
-Therefore, $\mathbf{E}$ is a linear composition of smooth tame maps and thus it is a smooth tame map.
-A careful reading of this proposition by Donaldson shows that the tame estimates for (the derivative of) $\mathbf{E}$ depend on three functions and one operator.
-In the rest of this proof we will show that these can be bounded uniformly in the parameter $s$. \\
+First, recall the notation in the construction of the function $\mathbf{E}$ as given in Figure \ref{fig:definition-error-map}.
+According to the proof Proposition 4.1 in \cite{Donaldson2021}, the map that sends $\psi^* g_s$ to $\tilde u$ is a smooth tame map.
+This implies that $\mathbf{E}$ is a composition of smooth tame maps and thus it is a smooth tame map.

+A careful reading of this proposition by Donaldson shows that the tame estimates for (the derivatives of) $\mathbf{E}$ depend on three functions and one operator.
+In the rest of this proof we will show that these can be bounded uniformly in the parameter $s$.

+We start with the three obvious items.
 First, the tame estimates of $\mathbf{E}$ will depend on the operator norm of $\Delta^{-1}_{g_s}$ with respect to the model metric $g_s$.
-In \cref{prop:bounded-inverse}, we have seen that $\Delta_{g_s}$ has a uniformly bounded inverse and so the operator norm of $\Delta^{-1}_{g_s}$ is uniformly bounded. \\

-Secondly, the tame estimates of $\mathbf{E}$ will depend on the difference $g_s - \psi^* g_s \in \Gamma(\operatorname{Sym}^2 T^*M)$.
-To understand this difference we need to explain the construction of the diffeomorphism $\psi\colon M \to M$ from Proposition 4.2 in \cite{Donaldson2021}.
-The map $\psi$ is constructed by composing several diffeomorphisms, which are given in the diagram below and will be explained thereafter.
+We have proven this in \cref{prop:bounded-inverse}.